MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMEmailNotificationComponent.md

 ```

 ## DESCRIPTION
-The **Set-CMEmailNotificationComponent** cmdlet changes configuration settings of an email notification component in Microsoft System Center Configuration Manager.
+The **Set-CMEmailNotificationComponent** cmdlet changes configuration settings of an email notification component in Configuration Manager.
-You can configure the email notification component for each System Center Configuration Manager site to configure email subscriptions to alerts.
+You can configure the email notification component for each Configuration Manager site to configure email subscriptions to alerts.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.